RockSolidKnowledge/Audit/README.md

 Provides Audit Event Sink to add audit records into Admin UI Auditing

 # How Does It Work?
-To start feeding the events raised from IdentityServer in the Audit process within AdminUI all you need to do is add a reference to the AdminUI Audit Provider and the AdminUI Audit Sink.
+To start feeding the events raised from IdentityServer into the Audit process within AdminUI all you need to do is add a reference to the AdminUI Audit Provider and the AdminUI Audit Sink.
 You can find these packages here;

 [url to nuget packages]
 [url to nuget packages]

-IdentityServer has a number of events built into it however they are not automatically surfaced to do that you need to enable them;
+IdentityServer has a number of events built into it however they are not automatically surfaced, to do that you need to enable them;
 ```csharp
 services.AddIdentityServer(options =>
 {